Cookies managing

 Irpin

-Alla Kremenchuk, head of Irpin Jewish community
+Alla Kremenchuk, head of the Jewish community in the Kyiv suburb of Irpin

 Alla Kremenchuk

 February 23rd is my birthday.
 I turned 66 years old.
-We celebrated, and on the morning of the 24th I was getting ready for work (I am a caregiver and a tutor), when I saw a message from a teacher “Take care of the kids.
+We celebrated, and on the morning of the 24th I was getting ready for work (I am a caregiver and a tutor) when I saw a message from one of my teachers: “Take care of the kids.
 The school is closed.
 War.”
+Our city was bombed on the first day, and the road that I used to get to my student was hit.

 We hid in the cellar

+All stores and pharmacies soon shut down, but since we had celebrated my birthday just the day before, we still had food.
 I moved in with my friends, who lived by the railway station.
 When the sirens went off, we hid in the cellar, and almost never went outside.

 The apartment of Alla's friends is on the third floor